pacmacro/pm-android/README.md

 Generate a [Google Maps SDK API key (step 1)](https://developers.google.com/maps/documentation/android-sdk/signup).

-In the file `app/build.gradle`, replace the value of the key `android.buildTypes.debug.manifestPlaceholders` the API key value.
+In the file `app/build.gradle`, replace the value of the key `android.buildTypes.debug.manifestPlaceholders` with the API key.

 Build and run the Android application on a physical or virtual device.